asyncio-docs/asyncio-doc/hello_world.rst

 Creating tasks
 --------------

-This second example show how you can schedule multiple coroutines in the event loop, and then run the event loop.
+This second example show how you can schedule multiple :term:`coroutines <coroutine>` in the event loop, and then run the :term:`event loop <event loop>`.

 Notice that this example will print 'second_hello' before 'first_hello', as the second task scheduled waits longer that the first one before printing.

-Also note that this example will never terminate, as the loop is asked to `run_forever`.
+Also note that this example will never terminate, as the  :term:`loop <event loop>` is asked to `run_forever`.

 .. literalinclude:: examples/create_task.py